curityio/oauth-mobile-web-sso/README.md

 | ------- | --- |
 | <img src="./doc/android-login.jpg" /> | <img src="./doc/ios-login.jpg" />

-The authenticated view will then be presented, to navigate to a Single Page Application (SPA):
+The authenticated view will then be presented, to enable navigation to a Single Page Application (SPA):

 | Android | iOS |
 | ------- | --- |